How Facebook Videos Overtook Listicles To Dominate Social Media Marketing

 3. Content is getting richer as data infrastructure improves

 There was a time where people were happy with just text because it meant not having to wait 5 minutes for your 28.8kbit modem to load all the pictures in your articles.
 Now, articles that instantly load pictures like “Facebook instant stories” have become the norm.
 Likewise, data infrastructure has caught up to the point of not having to painfully wait for videos to buffer before you can view them.
-This trend will only continue and we’ll probably see full HD 360 live streaming within years.
+This trend will only continue and we’ll probably see some sort of full HD 360 VR live streaming within years.